ninjeanne/datastorm/ETL/final/partitioning/README.md

 # Explanation
-These scripts here were uploaded to Amazon EMR to compare the effects of partitioning on our dataset.
+These scripts here were uploaded to Amazon EMR to compare the effects of partitioning on our dataset (tested with a subset from 2010).
 The scripts were created as a team, mostly inspired from [here](../../Analysis/precipitation/Final%20EMR%20Scripts)

-The results can be found under [Parallelization](../../../Parallelization).
+The cluster configuration and our results can be found under [Parallelization](../../../Parallelization).
 We used the results for tuning our EMR cluster.

 ## Usage
 ```bash